Empire and Communications: Chapter 3. Babylonia: The origins of writing

 In this chapter, Innis outlines the history of the world's first civilizations in Mesopotamia.
 He starts with the fertile plains between the Tigris and Euphrates rivers, but as the history unfolds, his discussion extends to large parts of the modern Middle East.
-Biographer Paul Heyer's warning that Innis's work can be challenging applies to te 3000 history.
-Innis's condensed, elliptical prose demands careful reading as he traces the origins of writing from clay tablet and cuneiform script to the efficient Phoenician alphabet written on parchment and papyrus.
-Along the way, Innis comments on many aspects of the ancient Middle Eastern empires, including power struggles between priests and kings, the evolution of military technologies and the development of the Hebrew Bible.
+Innis traces the origins of writing from the cuneiform script written on clay tablets to the Phoenician alphabet written on parchment and papyrus.
+Along the way, Innis comments on many aspects of the ancient Middle Eastern empires including power struggles between priests and kings, the evolution of military technologies and the development of the Hebrew Bible.

 History begins at Sumer

-Innis begins by observing that unlike in Egypt where calculating the timing of the Nile's flooding was a source of power, the Tigris and Euphrates rivers in southern Mesopotamia were used for irrigation.
-Therefore the ability to measure time precisely was somewhat less critical.
-Nevertheless, as in Egypt, the small city-states of Sumer depended on the rivers and so, the cycles of agricultural production were organized around them.
+Innis begins by observing that unlike in Egypt where calculating the timing of the Nile's flooding was a source of power, along the Tigris and Euphrates rivers in southern Mesopotamia the ability to measure time precisely was somewhat less critical.
+Nevertheless, as in Egypt, the small city-states of Sumer depended on the rivers and so the cycles of agricultural production were organized around them.
 The rivers also provided communications materials.
 In Egypt, the Nile's papyrus became a medium for writing while in Mesopotamia, the rivers yielded the alluvial sediments the Sumerians used to fashion the clay tablets on which they inscribed their wedge-shaped, cuneiform script.
-Their earliest writing recorded agricultural accounts and economic transactions.
+Their earliest known writing recorded agricultural accounts and economic transactions.

 Innis points out that the tablets were not well suited to pictographic writing because making straight lines "tended to pull up the clay."
 Therefore, Sumerian scribes used a cylindrical reed stylus to stamp or press wedges and lines on the moist tablet.
 Scribes gradually developed cuneiform signs to represent syllables and the sounds of the spoken language.
 Innis writes that as a heavy material, clay was not very portable and so was not generally suited for communication over large areas.
 Cuneiform inscription required years of training overseen by priests.
 Innis contends therefore, that as a writing medium, clay tended to favour decentralization and religious control.